catseye/Lariat/README.md

 There are several approaches for representing lambda terms in software.

 The naive approach is to represent them just as they are written on paper.
-In this approach, if you see a variable, such as _x_, whether _x_ is free or bound depends on whether it is inside a lambda abstraction λ _x_ or not.
+In this approach, whether a variable, such as _x_, is free or bound depends on whether it is inside a lambda abstraction λ _x_ or not.
 If you need to manipulate it, you might need to rename it so that it doesn't conflict with another variable also called _x_ that is bound to a different lambda abstraction.

 This is tiresome and error-prone.
 So other approaches were developed.

-One such approach is called De Bruijn indexes.
-In this approach, variables are represented not by names, but by numbers.
-The number indicates which lambda abstraction the variable is bound to, if any.
-That is, a 1 indicates it is bound to the immediately enclosing lambda abstraction, a 2 indicates it is bound to the lambda abstraction just above that, and so on.
-If the number exceeds the number of lambda abstractions which enclose the variable, it is a free variable.
+One such approach alternate is De Bruijn indexes, where variables are represented not by names, but by numbers.
+The number indicates which lambda abstraction the variable is bound to, if any;
+a 1 indicates the immediately enclosing lambda abstraction, a 2 indicates the lambda abstraction just above that, and so on.
+If the number exceeds the number of enclosing lambda abstractions, then it is a free variable.

-This, too, has some drawbacks, so people have devised a number of other approaches:
+But this, too, has some drawbacks, so people have devised a number of other approaches:

 *   "nominal techniques" (Gabbay and Pitts)
 *   "locally nameless" (various?)
 *   "maps" (Sato et al.)
 *   "bound" (Kmett)

-and so forth.
+among others.

-But the point is, at some level of abstraction _it does not matter_ which approach is chosen _as long as_ the approach satisfies the essential properties that we require lambda terms to have.
+But the point we would like to make is this:  At some level of abstraction _it does not matter_ which approach is chosen _as long as_ the approach satisfies the essential properties that we require of lambda terms.

 To this end, we present this abstract data type for lambda terms, which we call "Lariat", consisting of six operations.
-The actual, concrete data type in which they are stored, and the actual, concrete mechanism by which names become bound to terms, are of no real consequence (and may well be hidden from the programmer) so long as the implementation of the operations conforms to the stated specification.
+The actual, concrete data structure in which they are stored, and the actual, concrete mechanism by which names become bound to terms, are of no consequence (and may well be hidden from the programmer) so long as the implementation of the operations conforms to the stated specification.